-We’ve structured this guide to match the four main pillars the marketing ROI calculator focuses on.
+We’ve structured this guide to match the four main pillars a marketing ROI calculator focuses on.
 Feel free to jump to the chapter you’re most interested in.
-Or start reading from here.
-Either way — enjoy!
+Otherwise, happy reading.

 You probably already know the impact that user-generated content (UGC) can have on the growth of your company.
 If you don’t, you really should.
 But, as is often the case with new initiatives and marketing overhauls, it might take a little work to convince the powers that be.

 So when making a case for investing in UGC, use the data that will resonate with executive-level decision-makers: Hard numbers that prove ROI.
 What you need then, is a marketing ROI calculator.

 For example, let’s say Company X is an e-commerce apparel brand.
 It has: